RobMokkink/OKD/README.md

-# OKD Lab
+# OKD Single Node Lab

-This repo contains information and point about how to setup your OKD lab for study purposes.
+This repo contains information and pointer about how to setup your OKD lab for study purposes.
 At first this lab will consist of a single master OKD node, which you can expand with more nodes.

 ## Prerequisites